silverhawke249/pyKSH-exporter/README.md

 - sphinx-autoapi >= 2.1.1
 - sphinx-rtd-theme >= 1.3.0

-Older versions of Python 3.10 is untested, but this certainly does not run on Python 3.9.
+A dependency of pydub, audioop, was deprecated in Python 3.11 and removed from the standard library in Python 3.13.
+As such, this exporter does not run out of the box in Python 3.13.

 ## Usage